Real-Projects-Digitalization/WiSe24-jtrlm/README.md

 7. Multi-Device Access: Family members can access the app on multiple devices, ensuring everyone involved in the child’s safety is informed.

 ---

+## **How to Use SafePath**
+- Set up the SafePath wearable and connect it to the app.
+- Create routes and SafeZones via the app interface.
+- Monitor live tracking, receive alerts, and access audio snippets when necessary.
+- Personalise the wearable with colours and engravings to fit your child’s preferences.

+---

 ## **Future Plans**